Schedule 6

 (a) Establishing “Knowledge Partner” Agreements

-(i) ISAIL.IN may enter into MoUs or collaboration frameworks with organisations that commit to sharing research materials and expertise while respecting each party’s confidentiality boundaries.
+(i) ISAIL.IN may enter into memorandums of understanding or collaboration agreements with organisations that commit to sharing research materials and expertise while respecting each party’s confidentiality boundaries.

 (b) Use of Existing Alliance Committees